Definition of Banks Balance Sheet

 - Securities: Basic securities that banks own are treasuries and municipal bonds.
 When a bank needs more cash, the bonds can be easily sold in the secondary market.
 Hence these are also known as secondary reserves after cash and cash equivalents.
 Banks also hold many asset-backed securities and derivatives.

 - Loans & Advances: Loans and advances form a major part of banks’ Balance sheets as these are the assets on which banks earn interest and other income.
-Many times, these loans and advances are also traded in between financial institutions.
+Many times, these loans and advances are also traded between financial institutions.

 2. Liabilities

 - Non-Transaction Deposits: These are saving accounts and time deposits such as certificates of deposits.
-These are the liabilities for the bank which if not sufficiently held and maintained, hampers the growth of the bank.
+These are the liabilities for the bank which, if not sufficiently held and maintained, hampers the growth of the bank.

 Banks Balance Sheet Analysis